vibbits/training-material/topics/python-programming/tutorials/1_introduction/tutorial.md

 **d.
 Running a cell**

 To stress the importance of the 'stop' button on top of this notebook, run the following code below.
 While it is running, the code has an asterisk which means it's still being executed and your notebook won't be able to process any other code in another cell.
-In order to stop it, because it's an indefinite loop, hit the stop button or type 'ii' in command mode.
+In order to stop it, because it's an infinite loop, hit the stop button or type 'ii' in command mode.

 ```python